jay-kav/Trip-Planner/user_manual/user_manual.md

 - If you are the owner, a "Delete Trip" button will be present on the screen.
 - Click the button if you wish to delete the trip.
+- You will be then displayed a confirmation box
-- Once clicked, the trip will be removed from the system.
+- Click delete and the trip will be removed from the system.
 - If you delete the trip, it will be deleted for all members as well.
 - Click "Cancel" if you don't wish to continue.